bottlepy/bottle/docs/tutorial_app.rst

 works fine, too.
 What will not work is to bind one route to more than one function.

 What the browser displays is what is returned, thus the value given by the ``return`` statement.
-In this example, it is necessary to convert ``result`` in to a string by ``str()``, as Bottle expects a string or a list of strings from the return statement.
+In this example, it is necessary to convert ``result`` into a string by ``str()``, as Bottle expects a string or a list of strings from the return statement.
 But here, the result of the database query is a list of tuples, which is the standard defined by the `Python DB API`_.

 Now, after understanding the little script above, it is time to execute it and watch the result.
 Just run ``python todo.py`` and open the URL ``http://127.0.0.1:8080/todo`` in the browser.
 In case no mistake was made writing the code, the output should look like this::